 Uzbekistan's participation in the project

-The OECD is providing technical assistance to the CBU for the development of the financial education Roadmap of the NFIS in Uzbekistan, as well as organisation of peer learning activities.
+The OECD provided technical assistance to the CBU for the development of the financial education Roadmap of the NFIS in Uzbekistan, as well as organisation of peer learning activities.

-Additionally, experts from Central Bank of Uzbekistan and other institutions are actively taking part in the events and conferences organised in the framework of the TA assistance project.
+Additionally, experts from Central Bank of Uzbekistan and other institutions were actively taking part in the events and conferences organised in the framework of the TA assistance project.